FOREX-Dollar weakens as debt market shakeout persists

 LONDON, May 12 The euro rose against a broadly weaker dollar in Europe on Tuesday, with gyrations on the bond market undermining the broad story of U.S. currency strength that has dominated the past year on foreign exchange markets.

-The latest move in a broad repricing of risk in debt markets, which analysts are still struggling to explain, was a rise in longer-dated U.S. yields overnight.
+The latest move in a repricing of risk in the bond market, which analysts are still struggling to explain, was a move higher in longer-dated U.S. Treasury yields overnight, and that should benefit the dollar.

-That should have benefitted the dollar, but German Bund yields rose by more and elsewhere there was positive data that helped both sterling and the Australian dollar higher.
-That all added up to a 0.7 percent fall in the dollar index.
-The euro rose almost a full percentage point to $1.1252.
+But German Bund yields have risen by more and elsewhere there was more positive housing data that helped the Australian dollar higher.
+That all added up to a 0.4 percent fall in the dollar index.
+The euro rose around 0.6 percent to $1.1220.

 "My feeling is this is all broadly a shake out of positioning," Rabobank strategist Jane Foley said.